yyeusiyevich/data_analysis_projects/5. Startup investments/README.md

 ![Logo](investments.jpg)

 ## Description :key:
 In this project we work with the database which contains information about the startup ecosystem: organizations, individuals, company news, funding rounds, acquisitions, and IPOs.
-There are 7 tables that can be joined using unique IDs (schema in ipynb file).
+There are 7 tables that can be joined using unique IDs (schema is below).

 ## Tasks :ballot_box_with_check:
 The main objective of the project is to analyze the market using SQL queries.